Encore-DMS/encore-dms.github.io/about.md

 title: About
 ---

 Encore is developed and maintained by the Encore-DMS GitHub organization.
 It is based on concepts and ideas developed by Barry Wark and team in [Ovation](https://www.ovation.io).
-Primary contributors include The Rieke Lab.

 ## System Requirements
 MATLAB R2016a (x64)

-## Acknowledgements
-Mark Cafaro